Mahmud Shah III of Gujarat: Reign

 The government was carried on by Darya Khán and Imád-ul-Mulk as his regents.
 Darya Khán resolved to overthrow Imád-ul-Mulk and acquire supreme power.
 With this object he obtained an order from the king, whom, on the pretence of a hunting expedition, he removed from Ahmedabad, directing Imád-ul-Mulk to retire to his estates in Jhalawad.
 Six months later, taking the Sultán with him, Darya Khán led an army into Jhalawad, and defeating Imád-ul-Mulk in a battle at Patdi, fifty two miles west of Áhmedábád, pursued him to Burhanpur, and there defeated Imád-ul-Mulk's ally the ruler of Khandesh and forced Imád-ul-Mulk to flee to Malwa Sultanate.
 After this success Darya Khán became absorbed in pleasure, and resigned the management of the kingdom to Álam Khán Lodhi.
 The king, dissembling his dissatisfaction at the way he was treated, pretended to take no interest in affairs of state. Álam Khán Lodhi, seeing the carelessness of Darya Khán, began to entertain ambitions, and retiring to his estate of Dhandhuka, invited the king to join him.
 The king, Mahmúd Sháh, believing him to be in earnest, contrived to escape from surveillance and joined Álam Khán.
-On discovering the king's flight, Darya Khán raised to the throne a descendant of Áhmed Sháh by the title of Muzaffar Sháh, and striking coin in his name set out with an army towards Dhandhúka. Álam Khán and the king met him at Dhúr in Dholka, and a battle was fought in which Mahmúd and Álam Khán were defeated.
+On discovering the king's flight, Darya Khán raised to the throne a descendant of Ahmed Shah I by the title of Muzaffar Shah, and striking coin in his name set out with an army towards Dhandhúka. Álam Khán and the king met him at Dhúr in Dholka, and a battle was fought in which Mahmúd and Álam Khán were defeated.
 The king fled to Ranpur, and thence to Paliad, while Álam Khán fled to Sadra.
 Darya Khán occupied Dhandhuka; but his men, dissatisfied at being placed in opposition to the king, rapidly deserted, some joining Álam Khan and some Mahmúd Sháh.
 Soon after the king joined Álam Khan and marched on Áhmedábád, whither Darya Khán had preceded them.
 The citizens closed the gates against Darya Khán, but he forced an entry by way of the Burhánpur wicket.
 Hearing of the king's approach Darya Khán fled to Mubárak Sháh at Burhánpur, leaving his family and treasure in the fortress of Champaner.